-Fig. 3. (a) Dynamics of variations in snowfall intensity, expressed in liquid precipitation amount (R) during autumn-winter 2016-2017, according to data from Kozhevnikovo meteorological station, and (b) ratios of volume concentrations of coarse and submicron fractions in near-surface aerosol according to Grimm 1.108 aerosol spectrometer measurements at Fonovaya Observatory for this same period of time.
+Fig. 3. (a) Dynamics of variations in snowfall intensity expressed in liquid precipitation amount (R) during autumn-winter 2016-2017 according to data from Kozhevnikovo meteorological station; (b) ratios of volume concentrations of coarse and submicron fractions in near-surface aerosol according to Grimm 1.108 aerosol spectrometer measurements at the Fonovaya Observatory for this same period of time.

-From Fig. 3b, it can be seen that, in the relationship between the submicron and coarse fractions in the near-surface aerosol, the latter is a little larger in the period from January 24 to February 21, 2017, contrary to the well-established view that the coarse fraction decreases relative to the submicron fraction in the aerosol medium after precipitation.
-Seemingly, these variations in dispersion composition of aerosol field at the site of the Fonovaya Observatory are associated with the winter wind-generation regime.
+near-surface aerosol, the latter is a little larger in the period from January 24 to February 21, 2017, contrary to the well-established view that the coarse fraction decreases relative to the submicron fraction in the aerosol medium after precipitation.
+Seemingly, these variations in the dispersion composition of aerosol field at the site of the Fonovaya Observatory are associated with the winter wind-generation regime.

-Specific features of the wind regime in the nearsurface air layer: it is important to analyze the wind regime in the near-surface air layer to estimate the conditions for the accumulation of harmful contaminants in the snow cover.
+Specific features of the wind regime in the near-surface air layer: it is important to analyze the wind regime in the near-surface air layer to estimate the conditions for the accumulation of harmful contaminants in the snow cover.
 It is noteworthy that the frequency of occurrence of different wind directions in the near-surface layer definitely affects the qualitative and quantitative parameters of the contamination of snow cover.
-For the Fonovaya Observatory, the comparison of the dynamics of variations in the wind direction at altitudes of 10 and 40 m showed that the southerly component remained dominant in the wind profile up to the altitude of 40 m throughout the period of snow accumulation (Fig. 4a).
-However, it should be noted that, as wind rose calculations for different altitudes showed, the southerly dominant, stable at 10 and 40 m, drastically changes at altitudes of 500 and 1500 m, with the westerly component increasing, and easterly component totally disappearing, starting from the altitude of 500 (Fig. 4a).
+For the Fonovaya Observatory, the comparison of the dynamics of variations in the wind direction at altitudes of 10 and 40 m showed that the southerly component remained dominant in the wind profile up to an altitude of 40 m throughout the period of snow accumulation (Fig. 4a).
+However, it should be noted that, as wind rose calculations for different altitudes showed, the southerly dominant, stable at 10 and 40 m, drastically changes at altitudes of 500 and 1500 m, with the westerly component increasing, and easterly component totally disappearing, starting from an altitude of 500 (Fig. 4a).

 In this regard, it is hypothesized that the southerly winds in the near-surface layer owe their stability definitely to the joint effect of snow cover and orographic conditions.
-For instance, the morphometric relief analysis showed that the maximal elevation mark within the study territory is in the extreme southeast, in the upper reaches of Krutaya and Katat Rivers, and does not exceed 270 m; while the minimum is con-
+For instance, the morphometric relief analysis showed that the maximal elevation mark within the territory under study is in the extreme southeast, in the upper reaches of Krutaya and Katat Rivers and does not exceed 270 m; while the minimum is confined to the Ob River valley (66 m).
+The largest elevation amplitudes are characteristic for the area

 Fig. 4.
-Characterization of wind regime: (a) wind roses and air transport directions at different altitudes, characterizing the altitudinal wind profile, measured at Fonovaya Observatory (10 and 40 m) in period from January 23 to February 21, 2017, or taken from maps of back trajectories, arriving at this region at altitudes of 500 and 1500 m during the same period; and (b) dynamics of variations in wind regime from January 23 to February 21, 2017, for Tomsk (I), Yurga (2), and Kemerovo (3), falling into the zone of the submeridional orographic canal, coinciding with the Tom River valley and stretching between Kuznetsk Alatau mountain slopes.
+Characterization of wind regime: (a) wind roses and air transport directions at different altitudes, characterizing the altitudinal wind profile, measured at Fonovaya Observatory (10 and 40 m) in period from January 23 to February 21, 2017, or taken from maps of back trajectories, arriving at this region at altitudes of 500 and 1500 m during the same period; and (b) dynamics of variations in wind regime from January 23 to February 21, 2017, for Tomsk (1), Yurga (2), and Kemerovo (3), falling into the zone of the submeridional orographic canal, coinciding with the Tom River valley and stretching between Kuznetsk Alatau mountain slopes.
 For a control, we chose Toguchin site (4), located in a river valley, coinciding with the orographic channel of the sublatitudinal stretch, located between the mountain branches of the Salair Ridge.